 Course Description: In this course, students will learn the necessary skills to meet with success on the SAT and ACT test in the areas of Math, Reading, Writing, and Language.
+The course is designed for college bound students who plan on taking an assessment in fall/winter.
 This is a semester class which will be graded as PASS/FAIL and will not be calculated toward GPA or class rank.